Skip to content

 For example, I had one client who questioned every duplicate word within a paragraph.

-If you look at the paragraph above, there are words that are repeated: that, words, writing, and for.
+If you look at the paragraph above, some words are repeated: that, words, writing, and for.

 Conjunctions, determiners, and so on are also factors to consider.